outaagunga/documentation/writing_guide.md

 📝 *My first section is:* _______________________________________
 Do the same for other preceding sections

 ## 4. Editing like Grammarly Pro

-Perfect ✅ Here’s a **Grammarly Premium–style editing prompt** you can paste directly into ChatGPT (or save as your go-to refinement prompt).
-It reproduces the *depth and tone* of Grammarly Premium suggestions — clarity, conciseness, tone, engagement, and correctness all in one.

----

-### 🧠 Grammarly Premium–Style Editing Prompt
+🧠 Grammarly Premium–Style Editing Prompt

 Copy and use this whenever you want ChatGPT to act like Grammarly Premium 👇